yumusubi/capstone-sketchup/documentation/week3/week3.md

 ### Next Steps

+I've discussed options with Peter Gyory @ACME lab and tried a few basic "hacks" to get around the "mandatory" camera canvas with A-Frame and AR.js (which didn't work).
 There are a few solutions I'm looking into including changing the fundamental interaction to better suit augmented reality (camera scans static tag, object appears "in" the video reality).

-1. Dig into the AR.js, as it is an open-source project, and repurpose the marker recognition algorithm.
-This effectively means modifying a chunk of the AR.js library by paring down functionality.
-2. Spend a little more time "hacking" the loading process of AR.js into A-Frame to interrupt the loader the appends the video feed.
-This is technically part of above, I guess.
+1. Spend a little more time "hacking" the loading process of AR.js into A-Frame to interrupt the loader the appends the video feed.
-3. Test AR.js with Three.js.
+2. Test AR.js with Three.js.
 A-frame is built on top of Three.js and removes some granular interactions.
 Perhaps I can get a similar interaction to what I'm looking for with said interactions.
-4. Quit trying to use AR.js and use a combination of A-frame/Three.js and a basic QR/Barcode reader.
+3. Quit trying to use AR.js and use a combination of A-frame/Three.js and a basic QR/Barcode reader.
 Might run into the same issue of getting data "out" of the QR reader library and into the A-frame side.
+4. Dig into the AR.js, as it is an open-source project, and repurpose the marker recognition algorithm.
+This effectively means modifying a chunk of the AR.js library by paring down functionality. **This one is ridiculous.
+I blantantly refuse to do this one.**
 5. If all the above fail, rethink the interaction of the cube with online, perhaps stratifying more towards a traditional AR.js approach.

 This is, after all, the prototyping phase.
-Since I'm making more of a proof of concept prototype, it's good that I'm finding the limitations of the software now instead of handing a dud to the SketchUp Dev teams.
+Since I'm making a proof of concept prototype, it's good that I'm finding the limitations of the software now instead of handing a dud to the SketchUp Dev teams.

 ---